Biplane fighter aces

 Zakharov claimed one victory in February 1938.

-According to Aleksey Dushin, the A5M2 shot down by him on 18 February was repaired and flown by Blagoveshchenskii and Zakharov.
-Finally in the summer of 1938 they tried to ferry it to the Soviet Union.
-However, the commander of the bombers, S. V. Slyusarev, quoting Zakharov, asserts that the Japanese who’s “Type 96” was later repaired, was forced down by Zakharov in an I-15bis and a young Chinese, Tun, in an I-16 during the first days of February.
+According to Aleksey Dushin, the A5M2 shot down by him on 18 February was repaired and flown by Blagoveshchenskiy and Zakharov.
+Finally, in the summer of 1938 they tried to ferry it to the Soviet Union.
+However, the commander of the bombers, S. V. Slyusarev, quoting Zakharov, asserts that the Japanese whose “Type 96” was later repaired, was forced down by Zakharov in an I-15bis and a young Chinese, Tun, in an I-16 during the first days of February.
 After two-three weeks the aircraft was restored.
 Zakharov himself dates this episode closer to the summer of 1938, but that the “Type 96” they had driven down, could not be retrieved for almost a year.
-While ferrying it to the USSR, due to sabotage (sugar in the fuel tank), Zakharov suffered an accident in the mountains, seriously injuring his left arm.
-It is possible that the discussion relates to different machines; in fact two flyable A5M2s became trophies of the Soviet volunteers.
-The second was conveyed to the USSR along a different path, although S. V. Slyusarev maintains that the second A5M2 was lost in an accident through similar sabotage, injuring A. S. Blagoveshchenskii.
-The Mitsubishi fighter delivered to the Soviet Union was tested at the NII VVS (Scientific Test Institute of the Air Forces) but was destroyed during a training battle against the I-153 in August 1939, killing the test pilot Vakhrushev.
+About this incident Zakharov wrote that he and Tun landed nearby and then:

 On 29 April 1938 (Japanese Emperor Hirohito's birthday) 18 G3M2s of the 13th Kokutai Japanese Naval Air Force (IJNAF) escorted by 27 A5Ms of the 12th Kokutai under the command of Lieutenant Commodore Y. Ozono attacked Wuhan.

-The 4th PG at Hankou Field had nine I-15bis, seven I-16s, and two I-16s from the 24th PS.
+The 4th PG at Hankow Field had nine I-15bis, seven I-16s, and two I-16s from the 24th PS.
 The Russian volunteers had 23 I-15bis and 16 I-16s.
 The 3rd Group detachment based at Hsiao Kan was equipped with four I-15bis and six I-15bis were from the 17th PS, 5th PG.

-Reconnaissance revealed the Japanese intentions in good time and early in the morning at Nanchang’s aerodromes (there were two) the order went out to all to fly to Hankou in flights, at treetop level (altitude no greater than 25 m).
+Reconnaissance revealed the Japanese intentions in good time and early in the morning at Nanchang’s aerodromes (there were two) the order went out to all to fly to Hankow in flights, at treetop level (altitude no greater than 25 m).
 By 08:00 a lot of fighters had concentrated there.
 By 09:00 all the aircraft had been re-fuelled and the pilots were in the cockpits waiting the order to take off.
 That day dense clouds at several levels covered the sky, beginning at 2000-2500 m.

-The first communications from the air warning system (VNOS) began to be received at 10:00.
 At 14:00, when the Japanese aircraft approached Wuhan fighters were already waiting in the air with sufficient altitude.
 According the previously drawn up plans, the I-15bis closed in on the Japanese fighters in a pincer attack while the I-16 formation fell upon the bombers.

 Mao Ying-Chu, commander of the 4th PG, led nine I-15bis into the battle.
 Liu Chi-Han and Liu Chung-Wu took off first and met over a reported 20 Japanese aircraft.
 They each claimed a Japanese aircraft, as did Yang Shen-Yen.
 Moments later Liu Chung-Wu claimed a second Japanese aircraft.
 His aircraft was, however, also damaged in this battle.